 It may also be due to the variable sensitivity; by default 3 out of 10.
 You would have to play with this when using the program to find a level that suits how good your pronunciation is, so that you aren’t rejected too much while also being corrected when wrong.

 In this image you’ll see a slot on the right to analyse the tones for a tonal language like Chinese.
 As you can imagine it’s just a waste of space and deactivated for European languages.

 One surprise I saw was how bad the examples used to train my pronunciation were.
 For example, “Baby” was used, and it was split into two syllables with the ‘a’ pronounced rhyming with may and emphasised as important.
 Baby is a loan word from English and Dutch does not pronounce ‘a’ this way normally.
 This was very misleading, as this part of the program was supposedly teaching me Dutch phonetics.
 It’s clearly only there as a remnant of words copied and pasted to all versions as discussed below.

 Luckily the reading exercises are native content and the pronunciation you will learn from this is more useful.
 You can also get a more detailed pronunciation guide for the alphabet within the help menu of the program.

-Games & other features
+Games & other features: Is it really fun?

 As well as the core course, there are other features of the program, such as a review, very basic writing test, grammar lesson (contextual of course; some grammar points are very difficult to explain with nothing but examples and photos!) and text reading.